Angels Broadcast Television: 2020s

 Former logo as Bally Sports West, used from 2021 to 2024.

 On November 17, 2020, Sinclair announced an agreement with casino operator Bally's Corporation to serve as a new naming rights partner for the FSN channels.
 Sinclair announced the new Bally Sports branding for the channels on January 27, 2021.
-On March 31, 2021, coinciding with the 2021 Major League Baseball season, Fox Sports West was rebranded Bally Sports West, resulting in 18 other Regional Sports Networks renamed Bally Sports in their respective regions.
+On March 31, 2021, coinciding with the 2021 Major League Baseball season, Fox Sports West was rebranded Bally Sports West.